panditsumedh/Git_Demo/README.md

 # Git_Demo
-This is demo repository for Git &amp; GitHub class
+This is demo repository for Git &amp; GitHub class....